 Implementing FDE requires sharing risks with the client.

-Many think FDE is Palantir's "secret weapon"—after all, it serves sensitive U.S. government agencies with special connections and resources.
+Many think FDE is Palantir's "secret weapon"—after all, it serves sensitive U.S. government departments with special connections and resources.

 Entry Point: Use "AI/Digitalization" Instead of "Industry Experts"

-Palantir needed "retired military officers, intelligence experts" as FDEs because their clients were too specialized.
+Palantir needed "retired military officers, intelligence experts" as FDEs because their clients were too special.

 But ordinary companies don't.
-AI and digitalization are cross-industry universal capabilities, like "data integration," "process automation," "AI predictive analytics"—needed by almost all industries.
+AI and digitalization are cross-industry general capabilities, like "data integration," "process automation," "AI predictive analysis," needed by almost all industries.

-Using these capabilities as an entry point is easier to implement than finding "industry experts."
+Using these capabilities as entry points is easier to implement than finding "industry experts."
 This is also the core logic of the "Prompt-FDE" methodology discussed in the YC podcast.

 Self-Positioning: Be a "Critical Partner," Not a "Requirement Executor"